htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 ``IsSuspendableJob`` has no special meaning to HTCondor.
 It is an invented name chosen for this example.
 To take advantage of the policy, a job that wishes to be suspended must submit the job so that this attribute is defined.
-The following line should be placed in the job’s submit description file:
+The following line should be placed in the job's submit description file:

 ::